xuchengpeng/elpa-mirror/nongnu/org-superstar-readme.txt

 5 NEWS
 ══════

-5.1 `2025-08-31'
+5.1 `2025-09-13'
 ────────────────

+  Version *1.7.0* is now available, significantly enhancing customization options by providing hooks and exposing previously internal functions to the user.
+The new version also comes with a small number of assorted bug fixes related to the removal of leading stars.

+5.2 `2025-08-31'
+────────────────

-  *1.6.0* has been released (after several years of absence), adding minor support for numbered lists.
+  *1.6.0* has been released, adding minor support for numbered lists.
   Many years have passed since my last update, and we have even surpassed the 262144 (2^18) downloads milestone..
 I hope that you, dear reader, find continued enjoyment in this little aesthetics tweak to Org.
 While I doubt that I will be as active as I was back in 2020, Superstar is far from dead!
 I will continue to support it and am slowly working on reducing the amount of open issues.
 Thank you all so much for your patience.

-5.2 `2021-02-16'
+5.3 `2021-02-16'
 ────────────────

   *1.5.0* has been released, adding support for hiding TODO item bullets